LynnAmsbury/bamazon/README.md

 ![follow inquirer prompts](/images/followInquirerPrompts.png)

-After placing the order, the application should check to see if the mock store has enough of the product to meet the request.
+After placing the order, the application checks to see if the mock store has enough of the product to meet the request.
 If enough of the product is in stock, the customer's order is fulfilled and the customer's total cost displays:

 ![successful purchase](/images/successfulPurchase.png)